 They say it takes 21 days to create a new habit.
 That’s kind of a weird idea though, isn’t it?
 It doesn’t take that long to form a bad habit.
-And sometimes no matter how hard we try it takes us a lot longer to form a new habit
+And sometimes no matter how hard we try it takes us a lot longer to form a new habit.

 So how long does it really take to create a new habit?
 The answer is that it depends.
 It depends on your mindset and it depends on how big of a change it is from what you are doing now.
-If it is your habit to eat a bowl of ice cream at night and you switch from regular ice cream to a low sugar frozen yogurt version, it’s probably not going to take you very long to make that new habit.
+If it is your habit is to eat a bowl of ice cream at night before going to bed, and you switch from regular ice cream to a low sugar frozen yogurt version, it’s probably not going to take you very long to make that new habit.
 Giving up ice cream altogether though or cutting out all sugar on the other hand might take a lot longer.

 While it will be different from one person to the next and even from one habit to the next, there are a few things to keep in mind.

-It’s easier to make a new habit than get rid of an old one.
+It’s easier to make a new habit than to get rid of an old one.
 Be prepared to work a lot harder to give up checking your email every two minutes or snacking late at night.
 Whenever possible, try to replace an old habit with a new one.
-For example if you’re wanting to give up coffee, brew a cup of herbal tea in the morning and throughout the day when you would usually reach for your cup of Joe.
+For example if you’re wanting to give up coffee, brew a cup of herbal tea in the morning and throughout the day, when you would usually reach for your cup of Joe.

 Habits will form faster if you stick to the same time and environment each day.
 For example, if going for a walk is a habit you want to cultivate, then keep your sneakers next to the front door and schedule your walk every day at 6:00 p.m., right after dinner.